Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 9–12 inches

 West Highland Terriers are full of fun and energy, but their small size and tendency to relax in their homes make them suitable for apartment living.
-These dogs sport a double coat, where the undercoat is soft and the outer coat is wiry and protective.
+They have a double coat, with a soft undercoat and a wiry and protective outer coat.

 hepper-dog-paw-divider 3